 Founded: April 9th, 1967 (First time), June 1st, 1974 (Second time)

 In 2019, fighting between the Arakan Army and the Tatmadaw (military) intensified throughout Rakhine State.
-The ALP expressed grave concern over the destruction of houses of tribes living in the state and especially the destruction of ancient cultural heritage.
-The group appealed to both sides to exercise extreme caution so that no innocent civilians are harmed by the war.
+The ALP expressed grave concern over the destruction of the homes of ethnic minority families living in the state, and the destruction of ancient cultural heritage.
+The group appealed to both sides to exercise extreme caution so that no civilians would be killed or injured by the conflict.

-The ALP, which lost its headquarters in clashes with the Arakan Army(AA) near the India-Myanmar border in 2016 and 2017, wants to resolve the political crisis through political means.
+The ALP, which lost its headquarters in clashes with the Arakan Army(AA) near the India-Myanmar border in 2016 and 2017, would like to resolve the political crisis through dialogue.

 Ceasefire & Peace Process

 *Daw Saw Mra Raza Lin was a

 |#||Date||Location||Militia rep||Govt Rep||Details|

 |1||4-5/04/2012||Sittwe, Rakhine||Deputy Chairman U Khaing Soe Naing Aung, and ALP Joint Secretary Khine Thukha||Rakhine State Minister of Security and Border Affairs Colonel Htein Lin||ceasefire|

 |2||09/09/2013||Chiang Mai, Thailand||ALP||UPWC-Aung Min/ Khin Yee/MPC- 13 representatives||Informal meeting|

 |5||16/02/2014||Yangon||ALP – Secretary General – Khine Thukha||U Aung Min and MPC||Informa meeting|